Morriz/backbone-everywhere/README.md

 ### Hacky ways of piping functionality.

 Since this is a demo, and even tho I think I did quite a clean job, there are many rooms for improvement.
 But it shows that it's possible to have a high code reusage when it comes to asynchronous web programming ;)

+### "I am unable to install this with NPM !?"

+I don't want to register this stack with NPM, as it is the product of several npm packages glued together.
+Each of these are valid NPM packages by themselves, to be used as building blocks, while my stack is the 'end product', a working application USING these building blocks, as opposed to be built UPON them.
+Actually, I surely hope that the panel behind the NPM registration process filters out stacks like mine, as I don't think the NPM registry should become convoluted with 'complex' modules comprising multiple modules already in the registry.

+I do see the fact that it would be convenient to just be able to 'npm install' this, but I also think it a good idea to get a grip on the underpinnings, and follow the inevitable learning curve that goes with it.

+So I advise to look at the package.json file to see which modules it needs, and to install them manually.
+All that remains is to get redis installed and listening to the port in index.js, which is 6379 (which was used in the backbone-redis I forked, if my memory is correct).

 ## Modifications needed on required modules.